-Figure S2.
-Illustrative results under a model assuming ‘leaky’ strain-specific immunity, under which immune individuals have reduced susceptibility, depending on the antigenic distance between immunizing and circulating strains.
+Figure B. Illustrative results under a model assuming ‘leaky’ strain-specific immunity, under which immune individuals have reduced susceptibility, depending on the antigenic distance between immunizing and circulating strains.
 Model results show qualitatively similar behaviour to those demonstrated in Fig.3 in the main text.
 In pandemic sizes (rightmost panel), the plateau represents the case of a fully naïve population (without cross-protective or strain-specific immunity), a scenario in which the pandemic size is limited only by R0.